Transcribe, Dictate, Instruct — Your Voice as Prompt & Context

 There’s no limit to what you can say or write.

-Your voice, your notes, your system — Stream adapts to you.
+Your voice, your notes, your system — Stream adapts to your practice.

 Can I give Stream plain-language instructions?